 There is much discussion about recovery plans and the best strategy to return to normal.
-The CDC has proposed a phased recovery approach that we have studied in our recovery models for NYC, LA County and Georgia.
+The CDC has proposed a phased recovery approach that we have studied in our recovery models.
 Many states are moving out with this phased approach.
 Other states are still locked down and are just starting to slowly release.
 A recent model published by Penn Wharton present a binary choice between economic recovery and deaths: Penn Wharton Reopening Simulator.

 There is a middle way that balances economic growth and recovery with COVID-19 mortality, an approach that allows those who are least vulnerable to get back to normal, an approach segregated by age and vulnerability.
 Younger age groups are allowed maximum mobility and higher age groups are restricted while the vulnerable are protected.
 This allows us to get the economy back on track AND minimize mortality.